-The Healthmap Foodborne Dashboard uses social media to help public health departments improve foodborne illness surveillance and reporting.
+The HealthMap Foodborne Dashboard enables public health agencies to improve foodborne illness surveillance and reporting using social media monitoring.